Rokutann/nalist.el/README.md

 Find the pair with KEY in NALIST with TESTFN, and set its value to VALUE.

-It destructively changes the value of the pair with KEY into VALUE if the pair with KEY already exists, otherwise add a new pair with KEY and VALUE to NALIST.
+This macro destructively changes the value of the pair with KEY into VALUE if the pair with KEY already exists, otherwise add a new pair with KEY and VALUE to NALIST.

+NALIST needs to be a symbol without a quote to access the correct binding in its context.

 It returns VALUE.